aosabook/500lines/interpreter/interpreter.markdown

              29 RETURN_VALUE
 ```

 The conditional `if x < 5` on line 3 of the code is compiled into four instructions: `LOAD_FAST`, `LOAD_CONST`, `COMPARE_OP`, and `POP_JUMP_IF_FALSE`. `x < 5` generates code to load `x`, load 5, and compare the two values.
 The instruction `POP_JUMP_IF_FALSE` is responsible for implementing the `if`.
 This instruction will pop the top value off the interpreter's stack.
 If the value is true, then nothing happens.
-(The value can be "truthy" --- it doesn't have to be the literal `True` object.)
+(The value can be "truthy"&mdash;it doesn't have to be the literal `True` object.)
 If the value is false, then the interpreter will jump to another instruction.

 The instruction to land on is called the jump target, and it's provided as the argument to the `POP_JUMP` instruction.
 Here, the jump target is 22.
 The instruction at index 22 is `LOAD_CONST` on line 6. (`dis` marks jump targets with `>>`.)
 If the result of `x < 5` is False, then the interpreter will jump straight to line 6 (`return "no"`), skipping line 4 (`return "yes"`).
 Thus, the interpreter uses jump instructions to selectively skip over parts of the instruction set.

 Python loops also rely on jumping.
 In the bytecode below, notice that the line `while x < 5` generates almost identical bytecode to `if x < 10`.
 In both cases, the comparison is calculated and then `POP_JUMP_IF_FALSE` controls which instruction is executed next.
-At the end of line 4 --- the end of the loop's body --- the instruction `JUMP_ABSOLUTE` always sends the interpreter back to instruction 9 at the top of the loop.
+At the end of line 4&mdash;the end of the loop's body&mdash;the instruction `JUMP_ABSOLUTE` always sends the interpreter back to instruction 9 at the top of the loop.
 When x < 5 becomes false, then `POP_JUMP_IF_FALSE` jumps the interpreter past the end of the loop, to instruction 34.

 ```python
 >>> def loop():